On the propagation of gravitational waves in matter-filled Bianchi I universe: Polar perturbations: Equations and Solutions

-Let us concentrate on the polar solutions of Case 1.
-The solutions may be simplified and represented graphically.
-Without any loss of generality, one can write that $ F_1(r) $ = $ F_2(r) $ = $ R_{\mu}(r) $, and set $ q = K = 1 $ (in all terms including the Heun's functions), so that the equations \eqref{27c} and \eqref{27e} reduce to

-The temporal part of this expression $ \mathcal{T}_{\mu}(t) = t^{1/3}\exp \left( \dfrac{27t^{2/3}}{4K^2} \right) (t B_1 + B_2) $ is plotted as a function of $ t $ (Fig.\eqref{fig:Plot4}).
-We find that the amplitudes rise with the passing of time because the solutions are exponentially increasing with time.
-The solutions in Case 2 are similar to those in Case 1.
-The temporal part of solutions in Case 3 do not show any oscillatory nature but only exponential increase in amplitude.
-Further, we can assume the constants in the radial solutions (Eqs.\eqref{30b} and \eqref{30c}) to be unity and generate the 3-dimensional plots (Figs.\eqref{fig:Plot5}-\eqref{fig:Plot7}) of the perturbations in each set of the polar solutions we have derived.
+the $ \mathcal{T}_{\nu} (t) $ solutions being explicitly obtained in equations \eqref{27c}-\eqref{27f}, \eqref{28b}-\eqref{28d}, \eqref{32e}-\eqref{32f}, and the $ \mathcal{R}_{\nu} (r) $ solutions in \eqref{30b} and \eqref{30c}.
+However, in Case 3, where $ \zeta (t,r) $= constant =1, the solution has a slightly different nature.
+In addition to the terms containing undetermined functions of $ r $, another term involving only $ r $ multiplied by some powers of $ t $ appears here.
+The temporal part of the solution is much simpler as compared to that in the other cases.
+Inserting suitable values for the constants, we have generated the 3-dimensional plots (Figs.\eqref{fig:Plot5}-\eqref{fig:Plot8}) of the perturbations for each set of the polar solutions.

-From the plot in Fig.\eqref{fig:Plot4}, we can determine an order-of-magnitude estimate of the frequency of the polar waves to be around 1600 Hz.
-The strain generated by the GWs of a given frequency can be useful in constraining the perturbation parameters as we have discussed in the Kantowski-Sachs background (see Sec.7 of \cite{GD2}).
-Following the same procedure to calculate the strain from theoretical analysis, we find that the strain in Bianchi I spacetime (with $ \theta =\pi /45 $) is
+We can determine an order-of-magnitude estimate of the frequency of the polar waves to be lying approximately in the range 1000-2000 Hz from the plot of the temporal part of the $ \chi (t,r) $-solution in Case 1 with $ q = K = 1 $.
+The strain generated by the GWs of a given frequency can be used to constrain the perturbation parameters in the same way as we did for Kantowski-Sachs background (Sec.7 of \cite{GD2}).
+We find that the strain in Bianchi I spacetime (with $ \theta =\pi /45 $) is roughly four times the strain obtained in the Kantowski-Sachs spacetime \cite{GD2}.
+The constraints on the unknown constants are found to be similar in both the spacetimes, so as to keep the magnitude of strain to be in agreement with the observational data: $ \sim 10^{-24}$ \cite{PAPA1,PAPA2} for the specified frequency range.

-which is four times the strain obtained in the Kantowski-Sachs spacetime \cite{GD2}.
-Here, $\epsilon_r$ is the initial separation between two particles at rest along the radial direction.
-Corresponding to the frequency range 1000-2000 Hz, the available observations put the strain at $ 10^{-24}$ \cite{PAPA1},cite{PAPA2}.
-In order to agree with this data, the theoretically determined expression of $ h $ must have the constraints: (i) $ e \ll \epsilon_r $ , (ii) the term $ M \epsilon_r $ will be extremely large, and (iii) the parameters $ \lambda_1 $ and $ \lambda_2 $ must be small.
-This is similar to the results obtained in \cite{GD2}, differing only in the magnitude of the strain.